asht0nmb/speed-read/README.md

 # **speed**read

 Open-source speed reader using RSVP (Rapid Serial Visual Presentation).
 Upload a PDF, EPUB, or text file — paste text — or import any article from a URL.
-Words are displayed one at a time with the ORP (Optimal Recognition Point) letter pinned to the exact center of the screen so your eyes never move.
+Words are displayed one at a time with the ORP (Optimal Recognition Point) letter pinned to the exact center of the screen, so your eyes never move.

 **[Try it live](https://speed-read-eight.vercel.app/)**